oscal-compass/compliance-trestle/3rd-party-schema-documents/IBM_observations_interchange_assessment-results/README.md

 |
 +---- remarks
 |
-+---- parameter-settings
++---- remediation-group[] (required, custom)
 |
-+---- remediation-group[] (required)
++---- parameter-settings (custom)
 ```

-The deviations from OSCAL are in the bottom two properties:
+1. The OSCAL *metadata* object MAY be included.
+An example of its purpose is to specify the schema if tools require or expect it in the actual interchange results.

-1. An array called *remediation-group* containing [remediation](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#remediation) objects, to accommodate test results generated that do not conform to OSCAL.
+1. An array called *remediation-group* containing [remediation](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#remediation) objects, to accommodate test results that do not conform to OSCAL.
 This avoids having to use some "foreign key" property to associate remediations with an observation.
-In OSCAL [assessment-results](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/), this corresponds to a [response](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#global_oscal-assessment-common-response) or *global\_oscal-assessment-common-response* in an array property, *remediations, which goes inside a [risk](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#global_risk) *.
+In OSCAL [assessment-results](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/), this corresponds to the *remediations* array of [response or oscal-assessment-common-response](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#global_oscal-assessment-common-response) objects.
+OSCAL defines *remediation* within a [risk](https://pages.nist.gov/OSCAL/documentation/schema/assessment-results-layer/assessment-results/json-schema/#global_risk).

    A sample is found in [toolchain\_result\_observation14.json](toolchain_result_observation14.json), e.g.,